vvaneli/ga-react-api-app/readme.md

 https://feels-like-another-weather-widget.netlify.app

 # Code Installation
-Deploy React app using Netlify: https://www.netlify.com/with/react/
+Deploy React app, e.g. using Netlify: https://www.netlify.com/with/react/

 # Timeframe & Working Team
 The core application was built by a team of 2 people over 2 days.